ROCm-DS/hipDF/docs/index.rst

 need to go into low-level HIP programming.
 This library enables large-scale data processing on AMD Instinct GPUs, enabling data manipulation tasks such as loading, joining, aggregating, and filtering to be performed on data in GPU memory. hipDF offers both a Python and C++ API, supporting a wide range of use cases.
-For more information, see :ref:`what-is-hipdf`
+For more information and to learn about what's new in the latest release, see :ref:`what-is-hipdf`

 The hipDF code is open and hosted at `https://github.com/ROCm-DS/hipDF <https://github.com/ROCm-DS/hipDF>`_.